-96 Quraishi, January 17, 2008.
+&lt;sup>127 Quraishi, January 17, 2008.

-97 Bryan Bender, "Pakistan, US In Talks On Nuclear Security," The Boston Globe, May 5, 2009.
+&lt;sup>128 Bryan Bender, "Pakistan, US in Talks on Nuclear Security," The Boston Globe, May 5, 2009.

-98 Abdul Mannan, "Preventing Nuclear Terrorism in Pakistan: Sabotage of a Spent Fuel Cask or a Commercial Irradiation Source in Transport," in Pakistan's Nuclear Future, 2008; Martellini, 2008.
+&lt;sup>129 Abdul Mannan, "Preventing Nuclear Terrorism in Pakistan: Sabotage of a Spent Fuel Cask or a Commercial Irradiation Source in Transport," in Pakistan's Nuclear Future, 2008; Martellini, 2008.
+More details about these facilities may be found in the section, "Pakistan's Civil Nuclear Program."
+Some analysts argue that spent nuclear fuel is more vulnerable when being transported.

-99 Martellini, 2008.
+&lt;sup>130 Martellini, 2008.